 - Use one tablespoon of bloom booster in a gallon of water every seven to 14 days to increase the size of the flowers.

-- Apply mulch over the ground with sawdust, leaf, or straw after transplanting to prevent weeds’ infestation and boost water retention.
+- After transplanting, apply mulch over the ground with sawdust, leaf, or straw to prevent weeds’ infestation and boost water retention.

 - Protect your transplanted Daylilies from aphids, spider mites, and thrips by applying insecticidal soap or neem oil during the early infestation.

 - Your Daylilies need thinning once or twice in the growing season when they start to cover the light of neighbor plants.
 Daylilies do not love the shade.